EDGE: The emergence of dwarf galaxy scaling relations from cosmological radiation-hydrodynamics simulations: EDGE2 numerical setup

 Once star formation starts, winds from O and B stars, winds from AGB stars, CCSNe, and SNeIa all inject chemical elements on the same timescale as their feedback (Section~\ref{sec:sec:sec:feedback}).
 Once injected, each element is advected passively with the gas.

 Yields for CCSNe, OB winds and AGB winds are interpolated from the tables provided by \textsc{NuGrid} \citep{Pignatari2016, Ritter2018}.
 Discrete injection events from CCSNe are interpolated across the table in progenitor mass and metallicity.
+Since the \textsc{NuGrid} tables are only available for CCSN progenitor masses between 12 and 25 $\Msol$, we linearly extrapolate to cover the range assumed in our model (8-30 $\Msol$).
+Future \textsc{edge} simulations will leverage new yield tables explicitly including low progenitor masses (M. Limongi et al. in preparation) to alleviate this issue, as well as updating our assumptions for the CCSN progenitor mass range to reflect new understanding of the super-AGB phase and electron-capture SNe (\citealt{Gil-Pons2018,Limongi2024ECSNe}).

 Discrete SNeIa inject chemical elements according to \citet{Seitenzahl2013} assuming a (constant) solar metallicity (metallicity-dependence of these yields is weak).
 For AGB winds, we compute the IMF-averaged number of AGB stars in a given timestep (\citealt{Agertz2013}) and inject the corresponding yields from \textsc{NuGrid} for each element.
 OB winds follow the same procedure, but instead inject according to a time-dependent fitting function that was calibrated in \citet{Agertz2013}.

 Combined, these updates have a significant impact on the metal production budget per stellar population.
 Figure~\ref{fig:modelcomparison} shows that oxygen production is roughly halved in \textsc{edge2} (middle panel), primarily driven by a strong decrease in CCSNe yield.
 Part of this decrease is due to the change in IMF normalization reducing overall CCSNe numbers by $\approx 40\%$, but is strongly driven by the change in yield tables. \textsc{edge1} tables (\citealt{Woosley2007}) had an exponential scaling of oxygen production with progenitor mass (see e.g. \citealt{Kim2015}, eq.
 5) with high-mass stars producing copious amounts of metals.
 This was known to significantly over-produce oxygen and alpha elements compared to Milky Way observations (e.g. \citealt{Agertz2020Vintergatan}).
 The scaling with progenitor mass is much weaker in the \textsc{NuGrid} tables.
 Importantly, iron production is increased by a factor $\approx2.5$ in \textsc{edge2} (bottom panel), again largely driven by the change in CCSN yield table.
 This reflects the recent trends in yield computations with newer models all producing significantly more iron than previous iterations (e.g. \citealt{Limongi2018}).